anerv/cycling_data_quality/README.md

 **Reference data input requirements**

-If the extrinsic analysis is to be performed, a reference dataset must be placed in the folder structure as follows: `/data/reference/'my_study_area'/raw/reference_data.gpkg`.
-The reference datase must be a GeoPackage called `reference_data.gpkg`.
+If the extrinsic analysis is to be performed:
+- The reference datase must be a GeoPackage called `reference_data.gpkg`.
 If a different file name or file extension is used, the file path in notebook 01b must be updated.
 The file must be in a format readable by [GeoPandas](https://geopandas.org/en/stable/docs/user_guide/io.html) (e.g., GeoPackage, GeoJSON, Shapefile etc.).
+- The reference dataset must be placed in the folder structure as follows: `/data/reference/'my_study_area'/raw/reference_data.gpkg`

 For the code and the analysis to run without errors, the data must: